collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Hierarchical Mappings
 ---------------------

 Some export formats support hierarchical relationships between mapping items.
 For XML this is a very core concept.
 To create a hierarchy, simply assign a number to a mapping in the 2nd column of the Mapping sheet and then reference that number in other rows (i.e. for other items) in the 3rd row, which is typically named "Parent ID".
 The second item will then become a direct child if the first one.
-In theory, those hierarchies can be nested very deep but in practice the format implementations may apply restrictions.
+In theory, those hierarchies can be nested very deep, but in practice, the format implementations may apply restrictions.

 Source
 ------

 The value for the 5th column in the mapping sheet can be any CollectiveAccess bundle specifier.
+See `API: Getting Data and Methods of Access <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/api_getting_data.html>`_ for details.

-See API:Getting_Data#Bundle_specifiers for details.
-This usually specifies the actual data that is pulled into this item.
-Can be set to arbitrary text for items with static content or be left empty for items without content (e.g. wrapping elements in XML or empty columns in CSV).
+This usually specifies the actual data that is pulled into this item, and can be set to arbitrary text for items with static content or be left empty for items without content (e.g. wrapping elements in XML, or empty columns in CSV).

 Note that if the context for the current mapping is changed, there are a couple of special keys available for the source column.
-For more information see the description for the "context" option in the table below.
+For more information see the description for the `Context <file:///Users/charlotteposever/Documents/ca_manual/providence/user/export/mappings.html#options>`_ option in the table below.

 Element Values and General Notes on Specific Formats
 ----------------------------------------------------